1. What requirements do I need before I apply?

 8. What are other colleges that offer this program?

-The best place to find out information about other OT programs is through the American Occupational Therapy Association's website: aota.org which lists all of the OT schools in the country and what their programs entail.
+The best place to find out information about other OT programs is through the American Occupational Therapy Association, which lists all of the OT schools in the country and what their programs entail.

 Yes, we offer two open houses each semester for current and prospective students.
-You can check the times and dates of those meeting by going to the Salem State OT website:salemstate.edu/oct or by calling the OT secretary at 978.542.6694.
+You can check the times and dates of those meeting by visiting admissions or checking out our events page.

-The Salem State University Academic Advising department can answer all of your questions regarding transfer credits.
+The Salem State University Center for Academic Advising can answer all of your questions regarding transfer credits.

 Read full tuition and fee information here.
 The total cost of the program will depend on the number of transfer credits you bring into the program.